NCATSTranslator/TACT/PrioritiesSprint3.md

 # CQS Workflows
 ## Eel (CI):
--  Test and iterate mvp1-template1-clinical-kps, mvp1-template3-openpredict, and mvp1-template4-bte-aeolus
+-  Test and iterate MVP1 workflows
--  Push mvp1-template1-clinical-kps, mvp1-template3-openpredict, and mvp1-template4-bte-aeolus to TEST
+-  Push these workflows to TEST

 # Fix Failing Automated Tests
 The current number of tests is 484, so the number of new tests is (Number of tests - 484)